JimLynchCodes/WaF-Repo/README.md

 # Data

-For each enrivonment, have 1 mongo "database" with three collections to hold users, listings, and messages.
+For each enrivonment, have 1 mongo "database" with three collections to hold users, listings, and conversations.

 <img src="./non-src-images/engineering-diagrams/mongo-layout-high-level.png" />